davidmreed/davidmreed.github.io/_drafts/pmd-apex.md

 ## Developing Rule Sets

 PMD rule sets are XML files that define which of the built-in rules should be run on source code, and the severity assigned to violations of those rules.
 Because rule set files comprise semi-cryptic references to PMD's internal hierarchy of rules in a verbose XML format, it's easiest to start with a broad preexisting rule set and trim it down to suit your needs.

+## Recommendations

+Unfortunately, the two cloud services integrating PMD for Apex of which I am aware have significant limitations and issues.
+Pending improvements and updates to such a service, I recommend integrating PMD static analysis at the IDE level, ideally using Apex PMD with Visual Studio Code.
+This solution can be used both for day-to-day development support and for overall codebase review.
+Secondarily, I recommend adding PMD with a limited rule set focused on high-risk issues to the continuous integration flow.